-CCSA launched the Substance Abuse in Canada series in 2005 to draw attention to key substance abuse issues and highlight areas for action in both policy and practice.
-Published biennially, each edition is developed through review and analysis of the latest research evidence guided by CCSA's
+CCSA launched a series in 2005 to draw attention to key issues around problematic substance use and highlight areas for action in both policy and practice.
+Published biennially, each volume in the series is developed through review and analysis of the latest research evidence, guided by CCSA's

 Scientific Advisory Council.
 The publications are targeted at policy makers, program development personnel, researchers, educators and health professionals.